fsantanna/pingus/ceu/README.md

     The double click behavior above uses a timeout of 1 second to restart.

 6. **Pausing**
-    Games typically provides means to pause, preventing parts of the game to progress.
+    Games typically provides means to temporalily suspend the execution.

-    - pause
-        - alternative is again hierarchies which enable/disable forwarding

-All related to event handling and control flow:
+    In Pingus, the player can press a button in the screen to toggle between pause and resume.

 <!--
 TODO: